muygalan/100-days-of-code/log.md

 **Thoughts:** Got to revisit and definitely learn a LOT of new Sublime Text 3 shortcuts.
 Hopefully I can memorize them all!

+### Day 6: February 8th, 2018

+**Today's Progress**: Completed my first project: Animal Trading Card.

+**Thoughts:** It took me about an hour to complete the project.
+Relatively easy, but had to look up a few CSS selectors.
+I felt like it was an appropriate first project to practice what I've learned.
+Waiting on someone to review my project within 24 hours.

 ---

 ### Day 0: February 30, 2016 (Example 1)